swethavardhan/Fashion_search_engine/README.md

 # Fashion_search_engine

-This project implements a **Fashion Search** recommendation system that allows users to search for clothing items using either **image-based queries** or **text-based queries**.
+This project implements a **Fashion Search** system that allows users to search for clothing items using either **image-based queries** or **text-based queries**.
 The system recommends the most similar items based on a set of embeddings generated from both the images and descriptions of clothing items.

 ## Project Overview
 The system consists of two components: